hexadecimal233/awesome_stars/README.md

 *   [johnno1962/InjectionIII](https://github.com/johnno1962/InjectionIII) - Re-write of Injection for Xcode in (mostly) Swift

 *   [TencentCloud/TIMSDK](https://github.com/TencentCloud/TIMSDK) - Tencent Cloud Chat features a comprehensive suite of solutions including global access, one-to-one chat, group chat, message push, profile and relationship chain hosting, and account authentication.

-*   [DigitalJokerMan/MEMZ-MBR-Overwriter](https://github.com/DigitalJokerMan/MEMZ-MBR-Overwriter) - A program that will overwrite your mbr with the MEMZ's or VineMEMZ's mbr depending on the user's choice.
-This was writen by request from Rezi.

 ## Groovy